 The first traditional surrogacy was described in the Old Testament of the Bible, which was happened almost 2000 years BC.

-- Altruistic surrogacy: In this arrangement, only necessary medical expenses for pregnancy is accepted.
-Neither financial involvement nor the relinquishment deed is involved in between the parents of the child and the surrogate mother.
+- Altruistic surrogacy: In this arrangement, only necessary medical expenses for pregnancy are accepted.
+Neither financial involvement nor the relinquishment deed is involved between the parents of the child and the surrogate mother.

 - Commercial surrogacy: In this arrangement, a lump-sum amount of financial payment has to be done to the surrogate mother along with necessary medical expenses.

-In the scientific perspective, surrogacy is a systemic medical technique applied to resolve the social concern in a dignified way.
+From the scientific perspective, surrogacy is a systemic medical technique applied to resolve social concerns in a dignified way.

-In clinical practice, surrogacy is considered as a medical treatment of infertility like any other remedial treatments prescribed to cure different health disorders.
+In clinical practice, surrogacy is considered medical treatment for infertility like any other remedial treatment prescribed to cure different health disorders.

-Usually, the religion of surrogate does not create any matter to the couple who opt for surrogacy because the offspring belongs to the same parental genetic trait.
+Usually, the religion of the surrogate does not create any matter for the couple who opt for surrogacy because the offspring belongs to the same parental genetic trait.